imil11117/fintech-radar-bot-2/README.md

 - Python 3.8 or higher
 - A Telegram bot token (get one from [@BotFather](https://t.me/botfather))
 - A Telegram channel where the bot will post updates
+- A Product Hunt API token (optional, for Product Hunt integration)

 ### Setup